-Before I go into any detail about how much I hated this movie (the title surely did love up to its “horrible” billing), I should probably tell you a few things about myself that actually back up my argument.
-Other critics have been criticized for slagging off the film for being crude and unsophisticated, as well as any other adjectives that are basically irrelevant considering that is the type of film the filmmakers set out to make.
-As a person who co-hosts a comedy podcast that is notable for being crude and unsophisticated, I can tell you that the main problem with Horrible Bosses 2 is that it is purely and simply not funny.
-The reason I’ve self-promoted my podcast is simply so I can reveal myself to be a hypocrite before you read this review any further; like the screenplay for Horrible Bosses 2, me and my friends discuss vulgar and borderline-offensive topics in the hope of generating laughs (although we never approach the issues of race or sexuality, meaning we have far stronger moral compasses than the writers here).
-But me and my friends aren’t professional comedy writers, so our badly judged senses of humour can be happily overlooked.
-If we were professionals, surely the first thing we should do is write funny jokes, instead of (as is the case here) deliberately trying to be as offensive as possible?
-It’s not edgy, it’s just boring.
-As somebody who tells these types of jokes badly for a living, I can detect the same kind of awfulness in comedy movies from a mile off.
-If an unprofessional idiot like me can do it, shouldn’t you aim higher?
+Before I go into any detail about how much I hated this movie (the title surely did love up to its “horrible” billing), I should probably open with a disclaimer about myself that will help my argument.
+Other critics have been criticised for slagging off the film for being crude and unsophisticated, as well as any other adjectives that are basically irrelevant considering that is the type of film the filmmakers set out to make.
+As a person with a sense of humour that is notable for being crude and unsophisticated, I can tell you that the main problem with Horrible Bosses 2 is that it is purely and simply not funny.

-I have been told by friends that I demand too much from movies- yet I wasn’t asking for a masterpiece, just a comedy that would make me laugh, the sole thing every comedy movie should do.
-The first Horrible Bosses outing is actually rather good, although to me it is most notable for introducing me to the screamy-shouty talents of Charlie Day, whose sitcom It’s Always Sunny in Philadelphia is pretty much my favourite thing in the entire world.
+The first Horrible Bosses outing is surprisingly effective, even in retrospect, although to me it is most notable for introducing me to the screamy-shouty talents of Charlie Day, whose sitcom It’s Always Sunny in Philadelphia has become a personal small screen favourite.
 Over nine seasons, Sunny has dealt with several taboo topics, including (but not limited to) incest and rape.
-When those jokes appear they never seem like they are trying hard to be offensive as they are grounded in the reality of the programme and are never written in a way that undermines serious real-world problems, but in a way that smartly satirizes society’s views on the subjects whilst remaining crude and unsophisticated.
+When those jokes appear they never seem like they are trying hard to be offensive, as they are grounded in the reality of the programme and are never written in a way that undermines serious real-world problems, but in a way that smartly satirises society’s views on the subjects (whilst remaining crude and unsophisticated).
 But most importantly, they are funny and original – it is the only show that can deal with the hot-button issue of incestuous paedophilia via a musical called “The Nightman Cometh”.
 There is neither any hilarity nor originality in Horrible Bosses 2, as this extended rambling introduction to my review is trying so desperately hard to illustrate.